 Further anything perishable or with a relatively short shelf life like fruit and veg will almost certainly have been air freighted.
 Perhaps unsurprisingly, air freighting our food emits more polluting C02 than any other form of transport such as road or ship.
 Of course, as we face up to the challenges of climate change each and every pack of strawberries landed in the UK in the winter adds to the environmental cost of our food.

-By choosing local food that has travelled a fraction of these distances each purchase helps reduce the demand and resulting transport costs to our environment.
+By choosing local food that has traveled a fraction of these distances each purchase helps reduce the demand and resulting transport costs to our environment.

 The local food that you purchase will be grown in season and that adds to the fun of purchasing local produce.
 When you eat seasonally, you get to vary your diet from month to month and experiment in ways that relying on year-round produce from the supermarket doesn’t encourage.

 Most locally purchased seasonal goods grow more naturally, for example, outside rather than in greenhouses.
-Further growers use fewer fertilisers in season and many local producers choose to grow organically.
+Further growers use fewer fertilizers in season and many local producers choose to grow organically.

 Much of our imported fruits and vegetables are picked before they fully ripen.
 To maintain freshness, the ripening process is usually delayed in transport with cold temperatures or gas.
 Once they have reached our shores items like bananas, tomatoes and avocados are artificially ripened with ethylene.